janus-idp/backstage-plugins/plugins/nexus-repository-manager/README.md

      experimentalAnnotations: true
    ```

-   Replace the `isNexusRepositoryAvailable` import with `isNexusRepositoryManagerExperimentalAvailable` when adding the `<NexusRepositoryManagerPage />` component.
+   Replace the `isNexusRepositoryManagerAvailable` import with `isNexusRepositoryManagerExperimentalAvailable` when adding the `<NexusRepositoryManagerPage />` component.

 4. Enable an additional tab on the entity view page in `packages/app/src/components/catalog/EntityPage.tsx`: